-Customers with an on-premise installation of Lilt will need to provision disk space according to their own translation volumes.
-This article provides guidance on a disk space rules-of-thumb and filetype distributions.
+Customers with a self-managed installation of LILT will need to provision disk space according to their own translation volumes.
+This article provides guidance on a disk space rules-of-thumb and file type distributions.

-A random sample of Lilt data shows that text-based file formats were the most common, but multimedia-heavy formats such as .pptx files used the most disk space:
+A random sample of LILT data shows that text-based file formats are the most common, but multimedia-heavy formats such as PPTX files use the most disk space:

 Number of files